jnikkiyoke/jQuery-game/README.md

 Once the first car has completed the race, the scoreboard prints the which car came in first/second place, and the time it took to cross the screen.

+### <a href="https://jnikkiyoke.github.io/jQuery-game/">TRY IT!</a>

 Pretty cool!

-![screenshot1](https://cloud.githubusercontent.com/assets/22644490/24336456/a653819a-1244-11e7-85ab-714bc2571f01.PNG)

 *NOTE: there is currently an issue with the road image appearing behind the cars in the live version on GitHub.
 I am working to resolve this.*
+![screenshot1](https://cloud.githubusercontent.com/assets/22644490/24336456/a653819a-1244-11e7-85ab-714bc2571f01.PNG)